Myelitis

 • Associated with antibodies anti-AQP4, anti-MOG and anti-NF.

-• Sx: leg weakness, sphincter dysfunction, abnormal DTRs [acutely may be absent, but hyperreflexia the rule].
+• Sx: leg weakness, sphincter dysfunction, abnormal DTRs [acutely may be absent, but hyperreflexia is the rule].

 • A sensory level helps distinguish from polio/Guillain-Barre syndrome (GBS).

-• Ddx: may be confused w/ acute inflammatory demyelinating polyradiculoneuropathy (AIDP) or GB.
+• Ddx: may be confused with acute inflammatory demyelinating polyradiculoneuropathy (AIDP) or GB.
 R/o compressive or vascular explanation, tropical spastic paraparesis (HTLV-I) or vacuolar myelopathy (HIV).

 DIAGNOSIS